Key takeaways

 The statistics are clear: the risk of being off work for a long period is far greater than most people imagine.
 According to the Association of British Insurers (ABI), a 35-year-old has a 1 in 4 chance of being off work for more than six months before they retire.

 Building your financial fortress requires careful planning, not a one-size-fits-all approach.
 This is where expert advice is invaluable.
 As specialist protection brokers, WeCovr helps thousands of clients navigate this complex market.
-We don't work for one insurer; we work for you, comparing policies from all the UK's leading providers like Aviva, Legal & General, Zurich, Royal London, and AIG to find the cover that precisely matches your needs and budget.
+We don't work for one insurer; we work for you, comparing policies from all the UK's leading providers like Aviva, Legal & General, Zurich, Royal London, and Aviva (formerly AIG Life) to find the cover that precisely matches your needs and budget.

 Key factors to consider: